GTkernel/iotcomms/README.md

 # iotcomms
 Benchmarking for emerging IoT application​ Benchmarks and Metrics​

-# Please note this work is a working in progress
+# Please note that this work is a working in progress

 # Description